angoglez/ScalaTraining.g8/src/main/g8/$module2__norm$/src/main/scala/m2/e3/README.md

-# Exercise 3 - Type Bounds and Errors
+# [Milestone 2] Exercise 3 - Type Bounds and Errors

 We're going to make a simple service for managing contacts.